 Learn more about the benefits of the CEIV Live Animals Program:

 - Improve animal welfare and safety through appropriate quality and risk management

-- Enhance standardization in the handling and transportation of live animals
+- Enhance standardization and professionalism in the handling and transportation of live animals in a multimodal environment

 - Enforce compliance with the Live Animal Regulations (LAR)